TRT Clinic in Edmonton - Same Day

 - Lipid panel, fasting glucose or HbA1c, and a comprehensive metabolic panel -- evaluates cardiovascular risk.

-- Laboratory work -- Covered by AHCIP for Alberta residents at DynaLIFE collection sites.
+- Laboratory work -- available after clinical review for Alberta residents at DynaLIFE collection sites.

 Side Effects and Safety Monitoring